bend-n/env/README.md

 Since [#124636](https://github.com/rust-lang/rust/pull/124636), `std::env::set_var` and `std::env::remove_var}` have become unsafe, due to their being unsafe when in a multi-threaded unix context[^1].

-This crate wraps these functions, checking if these conditions are met at runtime, such that these functions are safe to call.
+This crate wraps these functions, adding runtime checks to ensure thread safety on unix systems, making them safe again.

 [^1]: https://github.com/rust-lang/rust/issues/27970